voltrb/docs/en/docs/permissions.md

 # Permissions

 By default Volt models can be read or edited by anyone, however it is easy to restrict how a model can be read or changed.
-Volt's permissions API breaks this down in to four different actions: create, read, update, delete (or CRUD)
+Volt's permissions API breaks this down in to four different actions: create, read, update, and delete (or CRUD).

 You specify permissions inside of a model class like so: